-On October 2, 2017, the Company entered into a license agreement with GenStem, pursuant to which GenStem granted the Company an exclusive worldwide license, subject to certain retained rights, under certain intellectual property rights owned or controlled by GenStem to develop, commercialize and sell products for use in the treatment of cystinosis.
+On October 2, 2017, the Company entered into a license agreement with GenStem Therapeutics, Inc. ("GenStem"), pursuant to which GenStem granted the Company an exclusive worldwide license, subject to certain retained rights, under certain intellectual property rights owned or controlled by GenStem to develop, commercialize and sell products for use in the treatment of cystinosis.
 Under this agreement, the Company paid an upfront license fee of \$1,000 and is required to make payments upon completion of certain milestones up to an aggregate of \$16,000.
 The Company also agreed to pay GenStem a tiered mid to high single-digit royalty percentage on annual net sales of licensed products as well as a low double-digit percentage of sublicense income received from certain third-party licensees.
 The Company's royalty obligation expires on a licensed product-by-licensed product and country-by-country basis on the eleventh anniversary of the first commercial sale of such licensed product in such country or the expiration of the last valid claim under the licensed patent rights covering such licensed product in such country, whichever is later.
-Unless terminated earlier, the agreement expires upon the expiration of the Company's royalty obligation the world.
-GenStem and the Company can terminate the agreement at will upon the specified prior written notice to GenStem.
-In October 2021, the Company received noticed that the license agreement with GenStem had been assigned to Papillon Therapeutics, Inc. ("Papillon").
+Unless terminated earlier, the agreement expires upon the expiration of the Company's royalty obligation for all licensed products throughout the world.
+GenStem and the Company can terminate the agreement in the event of a material breach by the other party and failure to cure such breach within a certain period of time.
+The Company may terminate the agreement at will upon the specified prior written notice to GenStem.
+In October 2021, the Company received notice that the license agreement with GenStem had been assigned to Papillon Therapeutics, Inc. ("Papillon").

-The Company has recognized no expenses related to this agreement for the three months ended March 31, 2022 and 2021.
+The Company has recognized no expenses related to this agreement for the three and six months ended June 30, 2022 and 2021.